softwarescales/jquery-tags/README.md

     // callback called after a tag was added to the UI
     tagAdded: function(tag) {
-        // tou can make an ajax request here
+        // you can make an ajax request here and send it to the server },
-    },

-    // callback called after a tag was added to the UI
+    // callback called after a tag was removed from the UI
     tagRemoved: function(tag) {
-        // you can make an ajax request here as well },
+        // you can make an ajax request here as well
+        // since the tag is only hidden, you can show it back if the ajax request failed },

     // a function called before adding a new tag